kieranlavelle/interview-project/README.md

 1. Identify the user's `max_cost_per_day`: `job_budget_in_pence / expected_job_duration_in_days`
 2. Filter the service providers with:
     1. `service_provider.cost_per_day <= max_cost_per_day`.
-    2. At least one of the service providers skills matches the skills requested by the user.
+    2. At least one of the service providers' skills matches the skills requested by the user.
     3. The service provider is available over the date range the user requested.
     4. If the user specified it, the service provider's rating must be >= `minimum_review_rating`
     5. Order the remaining list of service providers by `cost` DESC & `review_rating` DESC.